Last updated: Friday 22 October 2021

 You are welcome to wear a face mask that covers your mouth and nose in your IELTS test.
-If you use a mask, you will be requested to remove it temporarily for photo identification and other purposes.
+However, if you use a mask, you will be requested to remove it temporarily for photo identification and other purposes.
 You may find that staff and examiners are wearing face masks on test day.

-- What changes have IELTS put in place in response to COVID-19?
+- What changes have IELTS put in place in response to Covid-19?

+IELTS is closely monitoring the evolving Covid-19 situation.
 In response, IELTS Australia has made the following changes: